lechbaczynski/userapi/README.md

 I used Homestad virtual machine, set up with vagrant
 ( https://laravel.com/docs/5.6/homestead )

-I have chosen sqlite driver, to not make you set up the mysql databse, but of course it can be changed to mysql in config/database.php file.
+I have chosen sqlite driver, to not make you set up the mysql database, but of course it can be changed to mysql in config/database.php file.